-some Na+ can enter inside the nerve fibre.
+some Na+ can enter inside the nerve fiber.

-During action potential large number of Na+ ions enter the cell and K+ efflux occur so, the Na+ pump is required to return Na+ outside (against conc. and electrical gradient) and K+ pump is required for return K+ inside the cell against the concentration gradient only.
+During action potential large number of Na+ ions enter the cell and the Na+ pump is required to return Na+ outside (against conc. and electrical gradient) and K+ pump is required for return K+ inside the cell against the concentration gradient only.